glasgowm148/ergonaut-handbook/Guides/yield.md

 Ergo is a **Proof of Work** blockchain.
 So, it is not possible to stake Ergo itself as you would in a **Proof of Stake** blockchain.
 However, it is possible to earn some yield from your ERG in combination with Ergo in liquidity pools, tokenisation of dApps, trading bots, lending platforms, and other mechanisms.

-You can 'stake' native tokens on Ergo in some form (on ergopad.io *live*, Night Owl Casino *soon*, ErgoMixer *soon*,+ more) using the Profit-Sharing dApp described below.
+You can 'stake' native tokens on Ergo in some form (on ergopad.io *live*, Night Owl Casino *soon*, ErgoMixer *soon*,+ more) using methods like the Profit-Sharing dApp described below.